Conversion rates for websites are typically around 2%.

 How can we increase conversions and gain more clients with the traffic we now have?

-I’m going to give you my best ways to improve conversion rates:
+I’m going to give you my best ways to improve conversion rates right now:

 1. Add a pop-up to your site